 Through stories, dance and an artmaking activity, students explored the theme of water and connection to Country from a First Nations perspective.
 Works produced in these workshops were on display in Geelong Gallery's Learn Space and represented students’ own personal connection and creative response to the theme of water using ochre paint.

 Geelong Gallery would like to thank both Deanne Gilson and Norm Stanley, and the students and teachers from Chilwell Primary School, Meredith Primary School and Newcomb Park Primary School for their participation in this program.

 First Nations perspectives

-These videos demonstrate a breadth of knowledge and understanding of First Nation people’s histories and culture, past, present and future, and provide an opportunity for students to learn multiple perspectives on culture and history through the visual arts.
+These videos demonstrated a breadth of knowledge and understanding of First Nation people’s histories and culture, past, present and future, and provide an opportunity for students to learn multiple perspectives on culture and history through the visual arts.

 Supporting the Department of Education and Training’s implementation of the Marrung: Aboriginal Education Plan 2016–2026 the videos aim to provide an authentic and meaningful connection for all students to celebrate the rich and thriving culture, knowledge and experience of our First Nations people.

 We see recognition program partner